 While keeping her torso connected to the man, she swivels her hips to the left and stretches her left leg backward to the left side of the man.

 This gives us a clue on how to make her look stunning in the dance.
 For example, we can display the suppleness, pliancy and grace of her body by using steps that involve TBP and hip rotation.
-We can make her step to our right and left, frequent the change of direction, alternate front and back ochos, increase turns, use zigzag to make her rotate her hips continuously, stepping more to the side in back ocho to make her twist her body more, have her move forward with the back ocho, or move backward with the front ocho, combine different steps to increase the variety of her pose, suspend her TBP with slow motion, or pause when she is in a twisted body position to highlight her curves, etc.
+We can make her step to our right and left, frequent the change of direction, alternate front and back ochos, increase turns, use zigzag to make her rotate her hips continuously, making her twist her body more in back ocho by stepping to the side, have her move forward with the back ocho, or move backward with the front ocho, combine different steps to increase the variety of her pose, suspend her TBP with slow motion, or pause when she is in a twisted body position to highlight her curves, etc.

-Therefore, dancing tango is not doing big ochos and big turns endlessly, which is a common delusion in American tango.
+Therefore, dancing tango is not doing big ochos and turns endlessly, which is a common delusion in American tango.
 Rather, it is using a combination of conspicuous and inconspicuous movements, big and small steps, fast and slow motions, fluxing and suspension, pause and pose, etc., to express the music and feelings.
 The number one reason why women love tango, I believe, is their sentimentalism.
 Tango is a soulful dance and women are particularly emotional, susceptible to intimations and capable of expressing feelings.
-Tango gives them an opportunity to release and express themselves.
+Tango gives women an opportunity to release and express themselves.
 Feminine beauty, therefore, lies more in a woman's psyche than in her appearance.
-Relaxing her, letting her resonate with music, stirring up her feelings, letting her let herself go, and bringing out her inner beauty are the leader's most challenging and rewarding test.
-(See The Conceptional Beauty of Tango.)
+Relaxing her, letting her resonate with music, stirring up her feelings, letting her let herself go, and bringing out her inner beauty are the leader's most challenging and rewarding test (see The Conceptional Beauty of Tango).

 March 18, 2017